Skip to content

 lattice type for the abstract interpreter.

-frame: Frame, stmt: ir.Statement
+frame: Frame, node: ir.Statement

 ) -> interp.StatementResult[Result]